joysmith/c-/2 Intermediate.md

     // int* ptr = nullptr;  // modern way

-    // how to declare integer pointer and store address int* ptr = &number;
+    // how to declare integer pointer and store address
+    // read: give me the address of number variable int* ptr = &number;

     // how to access data at target memory location, using indirection/de-reference operator